Team3256/FRC_Video_Streaming/README.md

 NOTE: If you have an ethernet cable plugged into the Pi (like for your FRC router), it will automatically default to it, EVEN if you have specified a working WiFi network.
 Make sure to disconnect it if you want to connect to the internet.
 The Pi can NOT connect to the main VCS network due to it not supporting the username/password login method, and will struggle to connect to VCS Guest because it has a captive page.
 The best method for installing the packages you need is to have another computer as a hotspot connected to the VCS network that can output a new WiFi network.
 You can also edit the wpa_supplicant file if you have multiple WiFi networks that you need to adjust the priority of (use nano to accomplish this: https://raspberrypi.stackexchange.com/questions/58304/how-to-set-wifi-network-priority)

+Run the ifconfig command to check the IP address of your Pi, and you can use PuTTY to connect to it via SSH.

 We need to make sure the version of Raspbian is completely up to date.
 Run:

      sudo apt update